-Environmental ModelsSustainability Toolkit: Environmental Models focuses on the environmental side of sustainability, perhaps the crucial component in sustainable projects for the built environment.
-The toolkit is arranged from macro- to micro-scales, beginning with sustainable regional planning, and moving to sustainable cities & communities planning, sustainable neighborhood planning, and, then finally, site-specific tools related to sustainable landscapes and green buildings.
+Environmental Models"Sustainability Toolkit: Environmental Models" focuses on the environmental side of sustainability, a crucial component in sustainable projects for the built environment.
+The toolkit is arranged from macro- to micro-scales.
+It begins with sustainable regional planning, then moves to sustainable cities & communities planning and sustainable neighborhood planning.
+It ends with site-specific tools related to sustainable landscapes and green buildings.
 Explore resources.

 Social Models"Sustainability Toolkit: Social Models" focuses on social sustainability, which involves the development of resilient communities that meet residents' health and social needs over the long-term.
 In a socially-sustainable community, residents are empowered; have equal access to green, healthy spaces; can choose among multiple transportation options; and enjoy a high quality of life.
 At all scales, public participation is crucial for ensuring planners and designers keep existing communities in mind and create social value for all citizens.
 Explore resources.